Dr. Erin Parkes, Founder and Executive Director

 Erin received her Bachelor of Music, Master of Arts in Musicology, and Graduate Certificate in Piano Pedagogy Research from the University of Ottawa.
 She completed a PhD in Music Education from McGill University in 2015, where she researched how to effectively train studio music teachers to work with students with autism.
 Erin has been teaching music since 1996 and has worked with students of all ages in a variety of settings.
 She presents at conference and guest lectures throughout North America and internationally on teaching music to students with special needs and other issues in music education.

 Music has been part of Erin’s life from a young age.
-Beginning piano lessons at the age of 6, Erin continued to play through her undergraduate degree at Brock University, where she focused mostly on piano performance.
+Beginning piano lessons at the age of 6, Erin continued to play through her undergraduate degree at Brock University, where she focused on piano performance.
 In addition to being involved in piano,

 Erin has participated in various choirs, and has training in voice, clarinet, and organ.
-Through the RCM, she has completed her practical grade ten piano and grade nine voice examinations, as well as the accompanying theory qualifications.
-After completing her Bachelor of Music (Honours) degree at Brock University, Erin came to Ottawa to pursue her Master's Degree in Piano Pedagogy, and is currently completing her Ph.D. in Human Kinetics at the University of Ottawa.
-She continues to focus her research on piano pedagogy and explore the relationships between self-efficacy and performance anxiety in young musicians.
-Erin began teaching piano lessons privately during her undergraduate degree, and eventually started teaching at a studio where she gained exposure to students of all ages.
-After taking a break from teaching to focus on her academic studies, Erin eagerly returned to teaching in 2016 at the Lotus Centre.
+Erin has completed her RCM practical grade ten piano and grade nine voice examinations, as well as the accompanying theory qualifications.
+After completing her Bachelor of Music (Honours) degree at Brock University, Erin came to Ottawa pursure further education.
+She has a Master's Degree in Piano Pedagogy, and is currently completing her Ph.D. in Human Kinetics at the University of Ottawa where her research focuses on music performance anxiety and self-efficacy in young musicians.
+Erin taught piano lessons privately and at a studio during her undergraduate degree, where she gained exposure to students of all ages.
+After taking a break from teaching to pursue her academic studies, Erin eagerly returned to teaching in 2016 at the Lotus Centre.
 The knowledge she has gained in academic and professional pursuits allows her to create a personalized teaching approach for each unique student.
 Erin is very passionate about helping students explore their musical potential and experience the same joys that music has brought her throughout the years.

-Guitar, Drums, Piano
+Chris Uba, Guitar, Drums, Piano

 Receiving his Bachelor of Music degree with Honors, along with a Minor in Business from Carleton University; Chris practiced in classical, jazz and many popular styles of guitar at university.
-While at university, he taught himself how to play the ukulele, pass guitar and piano as well.
-He
+While at university, he taught himself how to play the ukulele, pass guitar and piano as

-believes that anyone in the right environment with the right lessons can learn and accomplish their musical aspirations.
+well.
+He believes that anyone in the right environment with the right lessons can learn and accomplish their musical aspirations.
 Chris is interested in teaching students with special needs to discover new and creative ways to teach and assist students while they learn music.
 His material consists of lessons being as simple as they can be by breaking down the essentials of learning music in its simplest form in order for his students to fully understand and grasp the material while building their skills and confidence in their playing.
 Every student learns and progresses differently and like his lessons they are all tailored specifically to the student’s goals.

 Tracy Smith, Piano

 I started formal music studies late in life, at the age of 28.
 I have always wanted to play piano.
 Both parents were very musical, between the two they played piano, guitar, alto sax, organ, banjo and accordion.
 Both played for enjoyment, my mom even brought her piano to senior's apartment.
 As I

-family, work, and volunteering, music lessons always came last.
+juggled family, work, and volunteering, music lessons always came last.
 I still take lessons from Erin (of Lotus Centre).
 We are currently in RCM program, working on ARCT Intermediate Pedagogy.
 It has been a long musical journey, and I'm still moving forward.
 There are so many benefits when learning to play music: to call upon a few, growth of imagination and creativity, development of small muscles, and a confidence booster when playing for a teacher or at a recital.
 With the skills we learn, I believe when we teach music, we teach for life.
 Just like my parents, I aim to enjoy playing the piano for years to come.

 Marianne began playing piano at the age of six and has been singing for most of her life.
 After studying piano for ten years with a focus on jazz and popular music, she began her studies in the Bachelor of Music program at Carleton University in 2017.
-Her performance experience is quite
+Her performance experience is

-varied, including playing solo jazz piano, accompanying choirs, singing in many different vocal groups, and writing and playing her own music in her band.
+quite varied, including playing solo jazz piano, accompanying choirs, singing in many different vocal groups, and writing and playing her own music in her band.
 Additionally, she has a strong knowledge of music theory from private study and university courses.
 She is excited to share this diverse skill set with her students.
 Above all, she has a strong love for all kinds of music, and believes that music has an enriching part to play in the life of every person.